Free delivery for all UK orders over £30.

 The final process to have an effect on the chocolate bar you buy is the conching process, which is where the finished chocolate with all the additional ingredients of sugar, milk, vanilla etc is stirred over a period of up to several days, and this is what ensures the mouth feel you experience when you enjoy a bar of chocolate.
 Is it smooth on your tongue, or does it leave a gritty feel?
 These sensations are all down to the conching process.

 So there you have it; single origin chocolate bars in a nutshell.
-If you are not usually one to try single origin dark chocolate, I would suggest you start off at the lighter end of the percentages, and try our Colombian 65%, working your way upto the 80% Ugandan.
+If you are not usually one to try single origin dark chocolate, I would suggest you start off at the lighter end of the percentages, and try our Peru 64%, working your way up to the 100% Colombian.